Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

 "I sincerely apologize for anything that I may have said or done that made her feel uncomfortable.
 I take this matter seriously as it is not indicative of who I am," Kihuen said in a statement following the report.
 "But I want to make it clear that I don't recall any of the circumstances she described."

-On Saturday, a top House Democrat said Kihuen should resign amid the allegations.
+A top House Democrat said Kihuen should resign amid the allegations.
 Minority Leader Nancy Pelosi said she found Samantha’s allegations to be convincing, the Associated Press reported.
+Rep. Ben Ray Lujan of New Mexico, who heads the Democrats’ campaign arm, has also called on Kihuen to resign.

+On Dec.
+14, a second woman came forward with allegations against Kihuen.
+The woman, who is currently unnamed, first told the Nevada Independent that the representative made inappropriate sexual advances toward her, like touching her thighs or buttocks, as well as sending her suggestive Facebook and text messages.

+Shortly after the second woman came forward and one day after House Ethics Committee said it had opened an investigation into the harassment claims against him, Kihuen announced that he won't seek re-election.

 Roy Moore